 Vaught Contemporary Ballet was founded in January 2015 by artistic director, Katie Vaught.
 VCB creates original story ballets meant to represent, reflect and reveal the triumphs and failures of modern society.
-The company is based in Baltimore, MD and has shown work at Baltimore Theatre Project, Dance Place, The Jack Guidone Theater and Joe’s Movement Emporium.
+The company is based in Baltimore, MD and has shown work at Baltimore Theatre Project, The Chrysalis, The Jack Guidone Theater, Joe’s Movement Emporium, and Dance Place.

 Katie Vaught, Artistic Director

-Katie Vaught is originally from Winchester, Virginia and trained at Vostrikov’s Academy of Ballet, Central Pennsylvania Youth Ballet and Shenandoah University.
-She currently resides in Baltimore, Maryland and is the artistic director of Vaught Contemporary Ballet.
-Her work has been shown at Baltimore Theatre Project and Joe’s Movement Emporium.
-Vaught previously danced with Mich-Mash Productions and Deviated Theatre and has worked as a dance instructor in the DMV for the past 12 years.
-She recently received the Marc Ryder Choreography Grant and will begin work on this new piece in the fall of 2017.
+Vaught trained at Vostrikov’s Academy of Ballet, Central Pennsylvania Youth Ballet and Shenandoah University.
+She danced with Mich-Mash Productions and Deviated Theatre and worked as a dance instructor in the DMV for over a decade.
+Her work has been shown at Baltimore Theatre Project, Joe’s Movement Emporium, The Chrysalis, The Jack Giudone Theater, Atlas Performing Arts Center, and Dance Place.
+She received the Marc Ryder Choreography Grant in 2017.